TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 13/Revelation 13.11.md

 ---

-And I saw another beast coming up out of the earth; and he had two horns like unto a lamb, and he spake as a dragon.
+I saw another beast coming up out of the earth.
+He had two horns like a lamb, and he spoke like a dragon.